BNN-UPC/RouteNet-Fermi/CONTRIBUTING.md

 * Send a pull request from your github repo.
 If you don't want to use Github, that's OK too, we accept patches directly sent to the developer mailing list as well.
 In this case, we will credit you in the commit message.

-## Managing branches in RouteNet-Erlang
+## Managing branches in RouteNet-Fermi

 There are three main branches in Ignnition:

-- **main**: The main branch of RouteNet-Erlang.
+- **main**: The main branch of RouteNet-Fermi.
 This branch contains the latest stable release.
-- **nightly**: The nightly branch of RouteNet-Erlang.
+- **nightly**: The nightly branch of RouteNet-Fermi.
 This branch contains the small incremental updates that are released in a constant release cycle.
-- **development**: The development branch of RouteNet-Erlang.
-This branch contains future features that may drastically change how RouteNet-Erlang is used.
+- **development**: The development branch of RouteNet-Fermi.
+This branch contains future features that may drastically change how RouteNet-Fermi is used.
 As such, this branch is expected to be unstable and should not be used for any other use than alpha testing.

 There are three different kinds of development branches: